We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 This Christmas, leave Santa some eye candy rather than cookies by building this Advent village from Lia Griffith.
 The dainty dwellings that dangle from the mantel are made of colored paper and red-and-white baker’s twine.
 They’re so irresistible that you’ll want to live in one yourself.

 Would you rather give your family members memorable experiences, or the latest toys or trinkets?
-In Rachel Denbow’s felt-paneled Advent calendar, each pocket holds a fun bonding activity like “Bake Brownies Together” or “Get a Movie from Redbox.”
+In Rachel Denbow’s felt-paneled Advent calendar, each pocket holds a fun bonding activity like “Bake Brownies Together” or “Rent a Movie.”

 In the Air

 More than a pop of color, this Advent calendar created by Look What I Made promises a poppin’ good time.
-The wall-mounted driftwood “Christmas tree” brims with colorful numbered balloons, each bearing a loving note or holiday activity that is revealed when the balloon is popped.
+The wall-mounted driftwood “Christmas tree” brims with colorful numbered balloons, each bearing a loving note, holiday activity, or tasty treat that is revealed when the balloon is popped.

 Bright Baubles